 The Children's Education Advisory Service (CEAS) provides expert and impartial advice about the education of service children.

-When children move frequently from one school to another or between different educational systems obtaining appropriate provision can be complex.
+When children of service parents move frequently from one school to another or between different educational systems obtaining appropriate provision can be complex.

 Children's Education Advisory Service